oasci/raygent/README.md

 ### Stream DAG

 Injecting data into sources must be done with `DAG.stream()` to process data in batches.
-It will handling batching into source queues and returning messages from all sinks.
+It will handle batching into source queues and returning messages from all sinks.

 ```python
 data1 = [1, 2, 3, 4]  # For source_1